-Since its inception, the IJB has experienced an ongoing funding deficit.
-This year, due to underspends, Scottish Government funding and unspent Covid-19 funding, there is a surplus on the provision of services available for future use.
+As in the prior year, due to underspends, Scottish Government funding and unspent Covid-19 funding, there is a surplus on the provision of services available for future

 The IJB faces ongoing financial pressures due to salary costs, price pressures and unknown future demand for services (including demand from Covid-19).
 We remain satisfied that the IJB is a going concern as a result of the integration scheme and the financial sustainability of the partners.